03 Using R syntax

 chunks based on cross-fold validation.
 The number of folds is set with

 used to create a training and a validation sample.
-All
+The

-performance values saved in the trained classifier refer to the test
+values saved in the trained classifier refer to the test sample.
+This

-sample.
-This data has never been used during training and provides a
+data has never been used during training and provides a more realistic

 classifier$train(